Home

 Overview

-If these steps result in an error the remaining payloads are not sent and kept until the next retry (or event for the object) happens.
+If any of these steps results in an error, the remaining payloads are retained and processed on the next retry or on the next event for the same object.

 Activate Sequencing